Skip to main content

 • Your edits won't change Claude's memory of the original content

-• Edit prior chat messages to create a different version of a chat history, with its own set of Artifacts.
-This lets you easily create different versions of an Artifact without fear of losing your previous work.
+• Edit prior chat messages to create a different version of the conversation, with its own set of artifacts—this lets you explore different directions without losing previous work

 View and export